Education

 Federalist Society

-Patrick Jaicomo is a Senior Attorney with the Institute for Justice and one of the leaders of its Project on Immunity and Accountability.
+Patrick Jaicomo is a Senior Attorney at the Institute for Justice and one of the leaders of its Project on Immunity and Accountability.
 Through the project, Patrick works to dismantle judicially created immunity doctrines and ensure that individual rights are enforceable against the government and its agents.
 He has litigated immunity and accountability issues—including qualified immunity, judicial immunity, Bivens, and the Federal Tort Claims Act—across the United States and at every level of the American court system.

 Before joining IJ, Patrick was a litigator at a private firm in Grand Rapids, Michigan, where he cultivated a civil rights practice and handled a variety of cases in state and federal court.
 He earned his law degree from the University of Chicago and a degree in economics and political science from the University of Notre Dame.

 Patrick’s work has been featured in numerous publications, including the New York Times, Wall Street Journal, Washington Post, and USA Today.
-He has also appeared on numerous podcasts and television and radio programs, authored several academic articles, and frequently gives presentations on his areas of expertise.
+He has appeared on numerous podcasts and television and radio programs, authored several academic articles, and frequently gives presentations on his areas of expertise.

 Patrick's Cases